 A logical and sound approach to compliance assistance

-PDG® has significant experience in clinical trial safety reporting, post-marketing safety surveillance and overall pharmacovigilance.
+PDG® has significant experience in clinical trial design and safety reporting, post-marketing safety surveillance, and overall pharmacovigilance.
 This includes development and implementation of systems to include electronic data capture and reporting, SOPs, intake, standardized letters, periodic reporting, medical assessments and labeling changes.
 We start by asking our clients to complete a questionnaire in order to identify gaps.
 The balance of this paper describes our approach to implementing, auditing pharmacovigilance systems, or simply providing supplemental assistance.